Sustainability & Biodiversity

 Our Glasshouse Revival

-We’re thrilled to have begun restoring Johnstown Castle Estate’s glasshouses, which are set to become the hub for lots of planting, propagation, and education initiatives that will support sustainability at a local level and grow environmental awareness for our visitors.
+We’re thrilled to have conserved the 50-metre lean-to Richardson Glasshouse in the walled gardens which had been in a poor state of disrepair.
+Conservation work included its unique vent and the Temperate House.
+It is now the hub for lots of planting, propagation, and education initiatives that supports sustainability at a local level and grow environmental awareness for our visitors.

 Our Sustainable Vision